 Once you've made your purchase, your ticket is automatically linked to your email address.
 Simply log into our app using that email, and your ticket will be available there.

 After ordering, you can add or change allergies and dietary notes per person from your account or the app.
-This is possible until 43 hours before the tour starts.
+This is possible until 3 PM two days before the tour starts.
 If something is not listed, email us at info@restauranttour.co.uk.

 Yes, but it depends on the route's capacity.
 You can choose a route when you buy the ticket, or adjust it afterward in the app.

-You may cancel without incurring any charges up to 43 hours before the tour starts.
-For Sunday tours, that means Friday at 4 PM UK time.
+You may cancel without incurring any charges until 3 PM two days before the tour starts.
+For Sunday tours, that means Friday at 3 PM.
 Beyond this point, we can't accept cancellations due to the preparations the restaurants will have made in anticipation of your visit.

-Yes, you can change the date of your ticket up to 43 hours before the tour starts.
+Yes, you can change the date of your ticket until 3 PM two days before the tour starts.
 After this deadline, we can't make any changes as the restaurants will have already prepared for your visit.

 Customer